cskuracha/cuddle-ai/_posts/2021-04-03-techniques-to-convert-words-to-vectors.md

 ---
-layout: splash
+layout: categories
+classes: dark-theme
+title: Different techniques to convert words to vectors
 ---
-## Different techniques to convert words to vectors

 In Machine Learning, we want to convert words into vectors to fully utilize the mathematical functions for the model.